Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Introduction

 where $\varepsilon\ge 0$ is an arbitrary parameter called the \textit{relaxation scale}.
 In words, the relaxed Fr\'echet mean set $F_p(\mu,\varepsilon)$ consists of all of the near-minimizers of the Fr\'echet functional, up to an additive error of $\varepsilon$.
 Thus, we have $F_p(\mu) = F_p(\mu,0)$; we sometimes refer to $F_p(\mu)$ as the \emph{unrelaxed Fr\'echet mean set} or the \emph{vanilla Fr\'echet mean set}.
-A sequence of relaxation scales $\{\varepsilon_n\}_{n\in\N}$ applied to form the empirical relaxed Fr\'echet mean sets $\{F_p(\bar \mu_n,\varepsilon_n)\}_{n\in\N}$ will be referred to as a \emph{relaxation rate}, and we often simply write $\varepsilon_n$ in place of $\{\varepsilon_n\}_{n\in\N}$.
-By a \textit{random relaxation rate} we mean a relaxation rate $\varepsilon_n$ in which $\varepsilon_n$ is a random variable for each $n\in\N$; these can of course be deterministic or independent of $Y_1,Y_2,\ldots$, but the most interesting and important examples are \emph{adaptive}, in the sense that $\varepsilon_n$ is $\sigma(Y_1,\ldots, Y_n)$-measurable for all $n\in\N$.
+A sequence of relaxation scales $\{\varepsilon_n\}_{n\in\Nbb}$ applied to form the empirical relaxed Fr\'echet mean sets $\{F_p(\bar \mu_n,\varepsilon_n)\}_{n\in\Nbb}$ will be referred to as a \emph{relaxation rate}, and we often simply write $\varepsilon_n$ in place of $\{\varepsilon_n\}_{n\in\Nbb}$.
+By a \textit{random relaxation rate} we mean a relaxation rate $\varepsilon_n$ in which $\varepsilon_n$ is a random variable for each $n\in\Nbb$; these can of course be deterministic or independent of $Y_1,Y_2,\ldots$, but the most interesting and important examples are \emph{adaptive}, in the sense that $\varepsilon_n$ is $\sigma(Y_1,\ldots, Y_n)$-measurable for all $n\in\Nbb$.

 Relaxed Fr\'echet mean sets have received a bit of attention in the recent work \cite{SchoetzSLLN}.
-Indeed, in \cite[Corollary~5.1 and Corollary~5.2]{SchoetzSLLN} it is shown that, if a relaxation rate satisfies $\varepsilon_n\to 0$, then $F_p(\bar \mu_n,\varepsilon_n)$ satisfies \eqref{eqn:one-sided-Hausdorff-1} almost surely.
+Indeed, \cite[Corollary~5.1 and Corollary~5.2]{SchoetzSLLN} shows that if a relaxation rate satisfies $\varepsilon_n\to 0$, then $F_p(\bar \mu_n,\varepsilon_n)$ satisfies \eqref{eqn:one-sided-Hausdorff-1} almost surely.
 Interestingly, it was observed \cite[Appendix~A.3]{SchoetzSLLN} in the simple example of $X=\{0,1\},p=2$, and $\mu= \frac{1}{2}\delta_0+\frac{1}{2}\delta_1$, that choosing the relaxation rate as $\varepsilon_n := n^{-1/4}$ implies that $F_2(\bar \mu_n,\varepsilon_n)$ satisfies \eqref{eqn:one-sided-Hausdorff-2} almost surely.
-In words, applying a vanishing relaxation rate does not disturb \eqref{eqn:one-sided-Hausdorff-1}, and applying a sufficiently slowly vanishing relaxation rate allows one to obtain \eqref{eqn:one-sided-Hausdorff-2}.
-Of course, in order to be efficient as possible, one wants to choose the relaxation rate which is the fastest possible among all sufficiently slow relaxation rates.
+In words, applying a vanishing relaxation rate does not disturb \eqref{eqn:one-sided-Hausdorff-1}, and applying a sufficiently slowly vanishing relaxation rate allows obtaining \eqref{eqn:one-sided-Hausdorff-2}.
+Of course, in order to be as efficient as possible, one wants to choose the relaxation rate which is the fastest possible among all sufficiently slow relaxation rates.
 Thus, we are motivated to study the following (stated informally):